April 6, 2017

 Chalkbeat has plentiful education coverage.

-· April 21 – Legislature must adjourn by statute; special sessions can be called
+· April 21 – Legislature expected to adjourn; special sessions can be called

 · May 5-6 – AFT Indiana annual convention; Hammond, IN